You're viewing Apigee Edge documentation.

 - For references on extensions included with Apigee Edge, see Extensions reference overview.

-- For references on the management API you can use to add, remove, and deploy extensions, see Extensions management API reference.
+- For references on the management API you can use to add, remove, and deploy extensions, see Extensions API.